Apple CEO Tim Cook To MIT Grads: You Must Have Hacked Trump’s Twitter

 After starting the week by criticizing Donald Trump’s decision-making, the leader of the world’s most valuable company ended it by poking at the president’s Twitter habit during his commencement speech at MIT on Friday.

-“I know MIT has a proud tradition of pranks, or as you would call them, ‘hacks,’ Cook joked.
+“I know MIT has a proud tradition of pranks, or as you would call them ‘hacks,’ Cook joked.
 “I’ll never figure out how MIT students sent that Mars Rover to Kresge Oval or put a propeller beanie on the Great Dome.
 Or how you’ve obviously taken over the president’s Twitter account.”

 “I can tell college students are behind it because most of the tweets happen at 3 a.m.,” he added, as the crowd laughed.